Parkinson's Wellness Program

 This wellness program was developed at Boston University's Center for Neurorehabilitation.
 Their research and other reported evidence suggests that people with Parkinson's can improve their day-to-day function through exercise and functional, task-oriented training.
 Staff members from our facility trained with the experts in Boston and returned to form a Wellness Program in late 2008.

 How the program works

 Each participant receives a manual and an exercise book to encourage practice at home.
 The program runs for six weeks, with sessions twice a week for one and a half hours each.
-Sessions are held at Dartmouth-Hitchcock Aging Resource Center which is located at 46 Centerra Parkway in Lebanon, New Hampshire.
+Sessions are held at Dartmouth-Hitchcock Medical Center in Lebanon, NH.
 Each participant also receives a one hour assessment before the program begins and at the end of the six week series to see their results and talk about how to maintain their progress.
 Our team focuses on individualizing the program for each participant, taking into account his or her current ability level and goals for enhanced mobility and communication.

 Sessions emphasize exercise, balance, and gait training:

 - Exercise: learn stretching, strengthening, and balance exercises with trained therapists by your side